 If the patient continues to have good respiratory effort and adequate oxygenation, noninvasive positive airway pressure support may be all that is required in the ED setting.

 Interhospital transfer may be indicated.
 Transfer to a center skilled in pediatric intensive care should be mandatory for any patient at risk of developing ARDS or any patient with full-blown ARDS.
-Ideally, a dedicated team with expertise in the transport of critically ill children should perform the transfer via ground, rotor, or fixed wing transport.
+Ideally, a dedicated team with expertise in the transport of critically ill children should perform the transfer via ground, rotor, or fixed-wing transport.
 In critically ill children, transporting them to a facility that offers pediatric extracorporeal membrane oxygenation (ECMO) capabilities is preferable.

 Ventilation is the cornerstone of treating the patient with ARDS.
 Striking a balance between the levels of ventilator support while minimizing VILI is essential.

-Noninvasive ventilation has been used early in ALI and ARDS in adult population.[50, 51] Continuous positive airway pressure (CPAP) and bilevel positive airway pressure (BiPAP) therapies via nasal mask or face mask have been successful in maintaining adequate oxygenation and ventilation in some patients who present with impending acute respiratory failure and who otherwise would require tracheal intubation.
-Lack of improvement of P/F ratio in first few hours or on first day can be a good indicator for failure of NPPV.[52, 53] The benefits of NPPV include improvement of oxygenation and work of breathing without the expense of invasive mechanical ventilation, none or minimal sedation, and patients are able to regulate their own minute ventilation.
-Pediatric experience in use of NPPV for ARDS or acute hypoxemic respiratory failure is growing as well.
+CPAP and bilevel positive airway pressure (BiPAP) therapies via a nasal mask or a face mask have been successful in maintaining adequate oxygenation and ventilation in some patients who present with impending acute respiratory failure and who otherwise would require tracheal intubation.
+A lack of improvement of the P/F ratio in the first few hours or on the first day can be a good indicator of the failure of NIV.[53, 54] The benefits of NIV include improvement of oxygenation and work of breathing without the adversities of invasive mechanical ventilation, no or minimal sedation, and patients being able to regulate their own minute ventilation.
 Immunocompromised individuals would be at more advantage from the avoidance of invasive mechanical ventilation.
-Panel of experts had a week agreement on recommendations for use of NPPV in early PARDS cases (88% agreement) and for immunocompromised children with PARDS (80% agreement).
-[2, 54, 55, 56, 57, 58]
+A panel of experts suggested the use of NIV in early PARDS cases with no clear indication for intubation (88% agreement).
+It is especially beneficial in immunocompromised children with PARDS.[2, 3, 55, 56, 57, 58, 59]

-To minimize the barotrauma and volutrauma, it is recommended to limit the inspiratory plateau pressure to 28 cm H2O in most of the cases and in the range of 29-32 in patients with reduced chest wall compliance from obesity or other reasons.[2]
+To minimize barotrauma and volutrauma, it is recommended to limit the inspiratory plateau pressure to 28 cm H2O in most cases and in the range of 29-32 cm H2O in patients with reduced chest wall compliance from obesity or other reasons.[2, 3]

 The twin goals of permissive hypercapnia and open lung maintenance are achieved by optimizing PEEP and minimizing delivered tidal volumes.
 PEEP is optimized by keeping it above the lower inflection point on a pressure-volume curve (ie, Pflex) and below the upper inflection point where overdistention occurs (see the image below).
 This general approach has been assessed in a number of studies.

-Typical pressure-volume curve may provide information regarding lung compliance, lung hysteresis, and critical opening and closing pressures.
-Evidence....
+![]() View Image | Typical pressure-volume curve may provide information regarding lung compliance, lung hysteresis, and critical opening and closing pressures.
+Evidence.... |

 Another technique that has been studied is high-frequency ventilation (HFV).
 Two modes of HFV are high-frequency oscillatory ventilation (HFOV) and high-frequency jet ventilation (HFJV).
 HFJV is rarely used in pediatric practice and therefore will not be discussed further.